kaatbailey/NWLY/STATE.md

 multi-suite list means Amazon replaced the `SSL_CTX` setup, and T5's verdict needs qualifying even though T1 said GridMate.

-**Then T5 — reference vs retail handshake diff.** The chunk that answers the charter's core question.
-Both inputs will be in hand: the reference epoch-0 handshake from T4 (§9) and the retail epoch-0 handshake from T3.
+**T5 — reference vs retail handshake diff (now the active step).** The chunk that answers the charter's core question. **Both inputs are now in hand:** the reference epoch-0 handshake from T4 (§9) and the retail epoch-0 handshake from T3 (`t3_handshake_epoch0.pcap`, §12A).
+P4 already confirmed a single-suite `0xC030` match, so the structural-match verdict is not pre-qualified going in.

 **Then Track H opens.** H2 (locate the dispatch point in retail, static Ghidra) can in fact start now — it needs no login and no running client.
 It is the